 Tours of the museum will be available, as well as a gift raffle of items from local businesses.
 The gift shop will be open, with its wide selection of local history books that makes Christmas shopping easy for the history buff on your list.
 There is no cost to attend the tea and open house.
 For your convenience, membership dues for 2011 are welcome and will be accepted.
 The Franklin County Historical and Museum Society, founded in 1903, is a membership organization dedicated to collecting, exhibiting and preserving the history of Franklin County, NY.
 The House of History museum is housed in an 1864 Italianate style building, most recently the home of the F. Roy and Elizabeth Crooks Kirk family.
 A museum since 1973, the House of History is home to the headquarters of the Franklin County Historical & Museum Society and its historic collections pertaining to the history of Franklin County.
 The recently renovated carriage house behind the museum is the beautiful Schryer Center for Historical & Genealogical Research, which opened in 2006.
 The Schryer Center contains archival materials and a library of family history information and is open to the public.
 FCHMS is supported by its members and donors and the generous support of Franklin County.

 The House of History is open for tours on Tuesdays and Thursdays from 1-4pm through December 31, 2010; admission is $5/adults, $3/seniors, $2/children, and free for members.
-The Schryer Center for Historical & Genealogical Reseach is open for research Tuesday-Friday from 1-4pm through October 8, 2010 and Wednesday-Friday from 1-4pm October 13-May 1, weather permitting.
+The Schryer Center for Historical & Genealogical Research is open for research Wednesday-Friday from 1-4pm October 13-May 1, weather permitting.
 The fee to use the research library is $10/day and free to members.